 Gonsalves used a closed-loop system in his performance measurement work, i.e. after completion of transmission of a packet, a station waits for a random period, with mean $\theta$ , before the next packet is queued for transmission in its buffer.
 He claims that the offered load of station i, $G_i$ , is defined to be the throughput of station i if the network had infinite capacity, i.e., $G_i = T_p/\theta_i$ , where $T_p = P/C$ , P is packet length and C is the capacity of the Ethernet link.
 The total offered load G of N stations is given by $\sum{i=1} NG_i$ .
 However, when measuring the performance of Ethernet, we believe that the offered traffic load should be independent of the packet transmission, i.e. the entire measurement system should be an open-loop system.
-In order to compare our simulation results to the measurement results, we adopt Gonsalves's closed-loop system model in the validation of our simulator.
+In order to compare our simulation results to the measurement results, we adopt Gonsalves's closed-loop system model in the validation of our simulator, the collect performance measurements from an open-loop model.